MickeyUK/map-email-scraper/README.md

 ## About the Project

-This is a standalone application that uses Google Maps and Hunter.io for collating business contact information.
+This is a standalone application that uses Google Maps and <a href="#features">Hunter.io</a> for collating business contact information.

 By default Google search does not show e-mail contact information for establishments, so this tool cross references results with Hunter.io to find any associated public e-mail addresses.